A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Conjugate Bayesian Inference for Multinomial Probit Models

-As discussed in Section \ref{sec.1}, the above strategies have computational drawbacks---especially in large $p$ settings---and are motivated by the apparent absence of conjugacy between multinomial probit likelihoods and Gaussian priors for the $\bbeta$ parameters.
-In Section \ref{sec.3.1}, we show not only that the posterior in this setting is a \textsc{sun}, but also that the whole \textsc{sun} family is conjugate to multinomial probits, thereby obtaining closed--form posterior distributions under a broad variety of priors, which include also the default Gaussian one and, as a byproduct, Gaussian processes.
-Leveraging the novel results in Section \ref{sec.3.1}, we develop in Section \ref{sec.3.2} improved Monte Carlo methods for full Bayesian inference and classification, along with scalable and accurate approximations of the posterior in high--dimensional settings.
+As discussed in Section \ref{sec.1}, the above strategies have computational drawbacks---especially in large $p$ settings---and are motivated by the apparent absence of conjugacy between multinomial probit likelihoods and the Gaussian prior for $\bbeta$.
+In Section \ref{sec.3.1}, we show not only that the posterior in this setting is a \textsc{sun}, but also that the whole \textsc{sun} family is conjugate to multinomial probits, thereby obtaining closed-form posterior distributions under a broad variety of priors, which include also the default Gaussian one and, as a byproduct, Gaussian processes.
+Leveraging the novel results in Section \ref{sec.3.1}, we develop in Section \ref{sec.3.2} improved Monte Carlo methods for full Bayesian inference and classification, along with scalable and accurate approximations of the \textsc{sun} posterior in high-dimensional settings.

 Before providing an overview of the \textsc{sun} distribution \citep{arellano_2006,azzalini_2013} and presenting our conjugacy results, we shall emphasize that some of the aforementioned contributions consider also priors for $\bSigma$ in models \eqref{eq1} and \eqref{eq3}.
-Our focus in this article is on the posterior for $\bbeta$ conditioned on $\bSigma$ and, hence, we avoid additional identifiability and computational complications which arise when including a prior also for $\bSigma$.
-Nonetheless, as discussed in Section \ref{sec.5}, the closed--form expression for the marginal likelihood $p(\by \mid \bX)$ presented in Corollary \ref{cor2}, and the i.i.d.\ sampler to generate values from the posterior $p(\bbeta \mid \by, \bX)$ outlined in Algorithm \ref{algo:samplingIID}, can be useful to estimate $\bSigma$ via empirical Bayes, and to improve sampling of $\bbeta$ and $\bSigma$ from their full--conditionals.
+Recalling Sections \ref{sec.1}--\ref{sec.2}, our focus in this article is on the posterior for $\bbeta$ conditioned on $\bSigma$ and, therefore, we avoid additional identifiability and computational complications which arise when including a prior also for $\bSigma$.
+Nonetheless, as discussed in Section \ref{sec.3.1}, the closed-form expression for the marginal likelihood $p(\by \mid \bX)$ presented in Corollary \ref{cor2}, and the i.i.d.\ sampler to generate values from the posterior $p(\bbeta \mid \by, \bX)$ outlined in Algorithm \ref{algo:samplingIID}, can be useful to improve both point estimation and full Bayesian inference also on $\bSigma$.